 There’s no time like the present for business transformation – or is there?
 Properly assessing business readiness is a huge predictor of a successful transformation.
 Pump the breaks if you:

 “It really starts at the top.
-CEOs set the tone for how open other leaders and employees are to change.”-Jennifer D’Angelo, Leader of Business Transformation, Catena Solutions
+CEOs set the tone for how open other leaders and employees are to change.”-Jennifer D’Angelo, Vice President at Catena Solutions

 Companies are too often nearsighted when it comes to identifying challenges.
 Business transformation isn’t about managing the gaps – it’s about preventing them.
 More than 40% of a successful transformation’s value comes from growth initiatives, according to McKinsey research.